Accounting Administrator Salary and Career Information

 Salary & Job Outlook

 With the SOX Act and other new regulations being passed into law, companies are going to need accounting professionals to help them with these issues.
 These jobs tend to be located in larger cities, which are home to corporate operations.
-According to Indeed.com, as of 2010, accounting administrators can expect to earn an average salary of $55,000 per year.
+According to the U.S. Bureau of Labor Statistics (BLS) in 2013, the median annual income earned by accountants and auditors is $65,080.

 Related to Accounting Administrator Salary and Career Information